MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 * Beam elements linked to shell elements at two corresponding locations using constraint equations - `OpenSeesPy`'s **rigidLink** command

 This model has advantageous in modelling slabs using shell elements which are well-suited to represent two-dimensional slab behaviour.
-Figure 4 shows the details of the shell beam hybrid model.
+Figure 4 shows the details and variables of the shell beam hybrid model.

 ..  figure:: ../../_images/shell_beam_idealization.PNG
     :align: center